 What is the difference between a scenic float and a whitewater trip?

-What are the different boat sizes?
+What are the differences between each whitewater boat size?

 Where do the rafts put in and where do they take out?

 • Whitewater trips start at the West Table Boat Ramp and end at the Sheep Gulch Boat Ramp.